Faculty and Staff

 university academic partners on graduate student professional development workshops

 and events.
-Michelle received her B.S. in Zoology at Texas A&M in 1995, an M.S. in Marine
+Hardee received her B.S. in Zoology at Texas A&M in 1995, an M.S. in Marine

 Biology at the College of Charleston’s Grice Marine Laboratory, and her Ph.D. in Marine

 Science from the University of South Carolina.
-Additionally, Michelle teaches the Honors
+Additionally, Hardee teaches the Honors

-section of the Marine Science Program’s Oceans and Society course every
+section of the Marine Science Program’s Oceans and Society course every semester.

 Helena Johnson, Web and Multimedia Developer

-print.
-With degrees in Media Arts and Computer Programming, Helena began her career
+Internet-based communications, multimedia, and print.
+With degrees in Media Arts and

-Kim Elia is the Administrative Coordinator for the Center for Teaching Excellence.
+Sharon Flenniken is the Administrative Coordinator for the Center of Teaching Excellence.